Nima-MM/nim-tec/.github/ISSUE_TEMPLATE/en_ui_ux_enhancement.md

 # 🎨 UI/UX Enhancement

-Use this issue to propose design ideas, UX improvements, or layout suggestions for **StockEase**.
+Use this issue to propose design ideas, UX improvements, or layout suggestions for **nim-tec**.

 ---